arXiv/zzzArchived_arxiv-zero/docs/source/architecture.rst

 Controller modules may make thoughtful use of Flask utilities and helpers, taking care not to undermine isolation for unit-testing.
-The Flask ``request`` proxy object, however, should not be used directly here; interaction with the client request is the responsibility of the :ref:`routes modules <routes-modules>`.
+The Flask ``request`` proxy object, however, should not be used directly here; interaction with the client request is the responsibility of the routes modules.

 * :mod:`.controllers.baz`
 * :mod:`.controllers.things`